TheMegamind/sync-holes/README.md

 - Copies the `.env` file to `/usr/local/etc`
 - Creates a `/usr/local/bin/sync-holes` symlink

-The script checks for required dependencies, verifies Pi-hole v6, and offers to set up a cron job for automatic synchronization.
+The installation script checks for required dependencies, verifies the user is running Pi-hole v6, configures and validates all Pi-hole instances, and offers to set up a cron job for automatic synchronization.
 If dependencies are missing, it attempts to install them (on Debian-based, Fedora-based, or macOS).
 Otherwise, you must install them manually.

-**Note**: Pi-hole addresses must be entered in the form of `protocol://ipAddress:port`.
+**Note**: Pi-hole addresses **must** be entered in the form of `protocol://ipAddress:port`.
 For **https**, use `https://ip_address:443`.
-For **http** try `http://ip_address:80` or `http://ip_address:8080`.
-If `webserver.port` has been modified from the defaults in the expert settings, use the values entered there.
+For **http** try `http://ip_address:80` or `http://ip_address:8080`. _If `webserver.port` has been modified from the defaults in the expert settings, use the values entered there._

 ### Optional Advanced Installation
 - If you want to change install directories or skip the auto-symlink, run: